FlyingTasters2017/FlyingTasters/README.md

 **2** Train the camera following the instructions on this [link](https://www.youtube.com/watch?v=7znEmgYZXL0&feature=youtu.be).
 When training the camera use the drone markers that you want to stick on top of the drone as showed on the picture above.
 More info on this [link](https://github.com/FlyingTasters2017/FlyingTasters/wiki/Position-Detection#object-teaching-and-configuring-the-camera)

 ### Prepare environement
 This chapter explains how to prepare the environment for the drones formation flight.
-SSee the picture bellow for reference.
+See the picture bellow for reference.

 ![external library](https://github.com/FlyingTasters2017/FlyingTasters/blob/development/images/room_set_up.jpeg)

-**1** TODO Arrange a room with this properties - See picture
+**1** Arrange a room where the drones can fly safely

 **2** Attach the PixyCam on 1.7 meter hight